rearc-data/publish-a-data-product-on-aws-data-exchange/CONTRIBUTING.md

-# Contributing To A Rearc AWS Data Exchange Product
+# Contributing to a Rearc AWS Data Exchange product

 🎉🥳 First of all, **THANK YOU** for being interested in contributing to one of our projects 🎉🥳